junxit/us-congress-bills-116/metadata.md

 - 2019-04-30 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR 4/4/2019 S2280-2281)
 - 2019-04-30 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S2525)
 - 2019-04-30 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S2525)
+- 2019-05-02 — Message on Senate action sent to the House.
+- 2019-05-02 — Received in the House.
+- 2019-05-02 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, Homeland Security, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-05-02 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, Homeland Security, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-05-02 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, Homeland Security, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-05-02 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, Homeland Security, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.